 Entrepreneurship: The Problem Solvers Gene

 Are you an entrepreneur?
-Then I would argue that you are you one of the lucky ones to have The Problem Solvers Gene (TPSG), AKA Entrepreneurship.
+Then I would argue that you are one of the lucky ones to have The Problem Solvers Gene (TPSG), AKA Entrepreneurship.
 Do you walk around with a notepad to write down problems (opportunities) you notice that you may be able to solve?
-Do you have a journal on your nightstand that you add racing thoughts to in the middle of the night, like I did for this article at 1 in the morning!
+Do you have a journal on your nightstand that you add racing thoughts to in the middle of the night like I did for this article at 1 in the morning?
 Do you have this constant feeling of wanting to make things better?
 Do you accept risk willingly?
-Then chances are you have The Problem Solvers Gene, Entrepreneurship.
+Then chances are you have The Problem Solver Gene, Entrepreneurship.

 Entrepreneur Definition